Ph.D., Philosophy, The University of Texas at Austin

-His articles and reviews have appeared in many publications, including Philosophy Now, The Philosopher's Magazine, The Philosophical Forum, International Studies in Philosophy, International Journal of Applied Philosophy, The Humanist, The Wall Street Journal, and the Los Angeles Times.
-His work has been profiled in the New York Times and reviewed in The Guardian, The Boston Globe, and 3: AM Magazine.
-He has been interviewed numerous times on various radio stations, including BBC World Service, NPR, CBC and Australian National Radio.
-He writes a regular monthly essay for the popular blog site 3QuarksDaily, and is currently finishing a book on the philosophy of frugality.
+His articles and reviews appear in numerous publications, including Philosophy Now, The Philosopher's Magazine, The Philosophical Forum, International Studies in Philosophy, International Journal of Applied Philosophy, The Humanist, The Wall Street Journal, and the Los Angeles Times.
+Westacott's work is profiled in The New York Times and reviewed in The Guardian, The Boston Globe, and 3: AM Magazine.
+Seen as an expert on the subject of philosophy media outlets will interview him.
+These interviews include those on the BBC World Service, National Public Radio (NPR), the Canadian Broadcasting Corporation (CBC), and the Australian National Radio.
+Westacott also writes a regular monthly essay for the popular website 3QuarksDaily.com.

 Emrys Westacott received a Doctor of Philosophy (Ph.D.) in Philosophy from the University of Texas–Austin.
 He holds a Master Arts (M.A.) in Philosophy from McGill University and a Bachelor Arts (B.A.), also in Philosophy, from the University of Sheffield.